NEWLY2014/AirlineSim-Enhancement-Suite/README.md

 The extensions should be added, and you can enable it.

 ### Please note
-Until AES is available on the chrome web store, this is a methode to install it directly.
+Until AES is available on the Chrome web store, please apply this method to install it manually.

 ## History

 Marcipanas is the original developer of this extension.
 It seems they ceased development sometime in 2020.
-The community has published some updates in the meantime but no continued development has happened since.
+The community has published some updates in the meantime, but no continued development has happened since.

 Sources: the [original forum thread](https://forums.airlinesim.aero/t/introducing-airlinesim-enhancement-suite-beta/21684).